Jylpah/queutils/README.md

 - Producers must be registered with `add_producer()` and they must notify the queue with `finish()` once they have finished adding items
 - Countable interface to count number of items task_done() through `count` property
-- Countable property can be disabled with count_items=False.
-This is useful when you want to sum the count of multiple IterableQueues

 # EventCounterQueue